 Ay yeah, it can be painful sometimes, but guess what?
 This is often the push you need…

-Not only does it motivate you to dress a little bit more professionally, it also helps you communicate better with your colleagues, break that isolation cycle and combat work from home burnout.
+Not only does it motivate you to dress a little bit more professionally, but it also helps you communicate better with your colleagues, break that isolation cycle and combat work-from-home burnout.